Dick Lundy (animator)

-Richard James Lundy (August 14, 1907 – April 7, 1990) was an American animator and film director who worked at several animation studios including The Walt Disney Company, MGM, and Hanna-Barbera.
+Richard James Lundy (August 14, 1907 – April 7, 1990) was an American animator and film director who worked at several animation studios including Walt Disney Productions, MGM, Walter Lantz Productions, and Hanna-Barbera.
 Lundy was a pioneer of personality animation and is best remembered as one of the creators of Donald Duck.
-Throughout his career he worked as a primary animator on at least 60 films, both short and feature-length, and directed 51 shorts.
+Throughout his career, he worked as a primary animator on at least 60 films, both short and feature-length, and directed 51 shorts.

 Early life

 Lundy was born in Sault Ste.
 Marie, Michigan, to James and Minnie Lundy, their only child.
-Shortly after his birth the family moved to Detroit, where Lundy's father worked as an inspector for the Burroughs Adding machine Company.
+Shortly after his birth the family moved to Detroit, where Lundy's father worked as an inspector for the Burroughs adding machine Company.

 When Lundy was ten years old, his parents separated and he and his mother went to live in Port Huron north of Detroit.
 They later moved back to the city where Lundy's mother worked as a waitress.
 Lundy moved to Los Angeles in the late 1920s.

 Career

-In 1929, Lundy began to employed by Walt Disney Productions, He became the studio's dance specialist, animating many of the musical numbers in early Disney shorts.
+In 1929, Lundy was employed by Walt Disney Productions, becoming the studio's dance specialist; animating many of the musical numbers in early Silly Symphony and Mickey Mouse shorts.
 He later worked on Three Little Pigs (1933) and Orphan's Benefit (1934).
 After working on Snow White and the Seven Dwarfs (1937), Lundy became a director at Disney.

-In 1943, Lundy departed the Disney studios and worked for Walter Lantz Productions.
+In late 1943, Lundy was left without anymore directorial assignments before being fired by Disney.
+Initially devastated, Lundy soon found work at Walter Lantz Productions.
 He started as an animator and again became a director.
 He directed shorts featuring Andy Panda, Woody Woodpecker, and the Swing Symphonies.
-Lundy was responsible for shifting the studios direction to a style more in vain to works made by Disney and MGM, a stark contrast when compared to the works of the studios previous director, James Culhane.
-Lundy worked for Wolff Productions after the Lantz studio closed in 1949.
-Here he worked on television commercials.
-In 1950, Lundy worked for MGM on Barney Bear shorts and the Droopy film Caballero Droopy.
+Lundy became the studios primary director in late-1946, and was noted for shifting the studios direction to a style more in vain to works made by Disney and MGM, a stark contrast when compared to work by the studios previous director, James Culhane.
+Lundy worked for Wolff Productions after the Lantz studio temporarily closed in 1949.
+The Lantz studio would reopen in 1950 and remain in business until 1972, but Lundy never worked at Lantz again.
+While at Wolff, Lundy worked on television commercials.
+In 1950, he worked for MGM on Barney Bear shorts and the Droopy film Caballero Droopy.

 In 1959 Lundy worked for Hanna-Barbera on The Flintstones, Yogi Bear, and Scooby-Doo.
 He retired in 1973, but continued to do freelance work for several years thereafter.